ZhangXueZe/android_device_meizu_16th/README.md

 Copyright (C) 2018 The LineageOS Project

-Device configuration for Xiaomi Mi 8
+Device configuration for Meizu 16th
 =========================================

-The Xiaomi Mi 8 (codenamed _"dipper"_) is a high-end smartphone from Xiaomi.
+The Meizu Mi 8 (codenamed _"16th"_) is a high-end smartphone from Meizu.

 It was announced in May 2018.
 Release date was June 2018.